ZackNewsMan/child_care_gap_co/README.md

 - With a gap of 173,544 licensed spots for every infant under 3-years-old in the Centennial State.

 # Caveats:
-We focused on infants because that was the most conservative and accurate way to do this comparison.
 "Infants" in state data are for 6 weeks to 18 months-old.
-We decided against also including toddler spots because the Census data either runs 3 and under or 3 to 4-years-old.
+The Census data either runs 3 and under or 3 to 4-years-old.
 There is not a category just for 3-year-olds.
 The state data for toddlers runs up to 3-years-old (36 months).
-So - it could be possible that the gap could have been bigger than was on the ground if we ran calculations for both infants and toddlers.
+So - it could be possible that the gap could be even bigger but this is a conservative  estimate.

 compare kids under three in the Census data by counties with